tagn/knowledge-vault/TTRPG/Drakkenheim/NPCS/Grunt.md

 ## Description

-A large, colossal haze hulk looking fella.
+A large, colossal [[Haze]] hulk looking fella.
 He seems sentient and is capable of speech.
-Highly intelligent, loves reading picture books to haze dregs because they are dumb.
+Highly intelligent, loves reading picture books to [[Haze]] dregs because they are dumb.

 ## Quests
 <!-- QueryToSerialize: TASK FROM "TTRPG/Drakkenheim/Quests" WHERE !completed AND contains(outlinks, [[Grunt]]) -->